 One initially plausible stimulus for the medieval discussions would appear to be the Epistle to Titus 1:12: “One of themselves, even a prophet of their own, said, The Cretians [= Cretans] are always liars, evil beasts, slow bellies.”
 The Cretan in question is traditionally said to have been Epimenides.
 For this reason, the Liar Paradox is nowadays sometimes referred to as the “Epimenides.”
 Yet, blatant as the paradox is here, and authoritative as the Epistle was taken to be, not a single medieval author is known to have discussed or even acknowledged the logical and semantic problems this text poses.
 When medieval authors discuss the passage at all, for instance in Scriptural commentaries, they seem to be concerned only with why St. Paul should be quoting pagan sources.
 It is not known who was the first to link this text with the Liar Paradox.

-By contrast with these passages, none of which was cited in the insolubilia-literature, there is a text from Aristotle's Sophistic Refutations 25, 180a27-b7, that, from almost the very beginning of the insolubilia-literature to the end of the Middle Ages, served as the framework for discussing insolubles.
-It occurs in Aristotle's discussion of the fallacy of confusing things said “in a certain respect” (secundum quid) with things said “absolutely” or “on the whole” (simpliciter).
+By contrast with these passages, none of which was cited in the insolubilia-literature, there is a text from Aristotle's Sophistical Refutations 25, 180a27-b7, that, from almost the very beginning of the insolubilia-literature to the end of the Middle Ages, served as the framework for discussing insolubles.
+It occurs in Aristotle's discussion of the fallacy of confusing things said “in a certain respect” (secundum quid) with things said “absolutely” or “without qualification” (simpliciter).
 In this context, Aristotle supposes a man who takes an oath that he will become an oath-breaker, and then does so.
-Absolutely or on the whole, Aristotle says, such a man is an oath-breaker, even though with respect to the particular oath to become an oath-breaker he is an oath-keeper.
+Absolutely or without qualification, Aristotle says, such a man is an oath-breaker, even though with respect to the particular oath to become an oath-breaker he is an oath-keeper.
 Then Aristotle adds the intriguing remark, “The argument is similar too concerning the same man's lying and speaking the truth at the same time” (180b2–3).
 It was this sentence that many medieval authors took to be a reference to the Liar Paradox, which therefore, on the authority of Aristotle, could be solved as a fallacy secundum quid et simpliciter.

 Nevertheless, it is not immediately obvious how Aristotle's remarks can be made to fit the Liar Paradox.
 The oath-breaker, as the example was generally interpreted, takes two oaths: one, which he keeps, that he will commit perjury, and a second (it does not matter what it is) that he breaks, thereby fulfilling the first oath.
 The man is an oath-breaker and an oath-fulfiller, but with respect to different oaths; by breaking his second oath, rendering it false, he fulfills the first oath, making it true.
 However, it is possible to interpret the passage as referring to a single oath, when the oath is broken at the same time as it is made.
 Seen that way, it connects the Liar paradox with the fallacy secundum quid et simpliciter.